Your Cart

 Step Ladder

-This involves taking the classic herringbone pattern and tilting it 90 degrees.
-Some of the tiles will be standing vertically, while others are sitting horizontally.
-This funky pattern works best in tall spaces, such as showers.
-It’s effective at drawing people in and is visually interesting without overwhelming people.
+Laying Step Ladder Subway Tile involves taking the classic herringbone pattern and tilting it 90 degrees.
+Some bathroom tiles will be positioned vertically, while others will lie horizontally.
+This unique pattern is most effective in tall spaces, such as showers.
+It's effective at drawing people in and is visually interesting without overwhelming people.

-This is when the tiles are stacked on top of each other horizontally, in a straight pattern.
-None of the tiles are offset and it is one of the easiest subway tile treatments to install!
+None of the Horizontal Stacked Subway tiles are offset and it is one of the easiest subway tile treatments to install!
 This works best in:

 • Coastal, 70s, and mid-century style bathrooms